hiteshsahu/React-Native-Movies-Sample-/README.md

 ### A useful stack on React Native

-- Architecture
+- App Design

+- Designing React JS Components

-- User interface
+- Using DrawerLayoutAndroid

+- Using and Styling ToolBar with Actions

+- Using Custom List and Grid View

-- Compatibility
+- Text and Input

+-Property and States

 ### Screenshots